‘Do not get me anything with seventy written on it,’ Mum says. ‘I don’t want to be reminded.’

 Planning begins immediately.
 We consult government guidelines to see how many people we can invite.
 We send out the invites.
 We ring the guests to confirm.
 We order balloons and banners and bunting.
 Everything we buy has a seven and a zero written on it.

 The next thing to decide is the present.
-‘How about putting together and getting her some jewellery?’
+‘How about pooling our money and getting her some jewellery?’
 I suggest.

 Sarah agrees.
 Dad agrees.
 ‘Let me know what I owe you,’ he says.
 ‘But remember, I’m a pensioner.’

-In a normal world, we would go to a jewellery store together, take our time, maybe have some lunch.
+In a normal world, my sister and I would go to a jewellery store together, take our time, maybe have some lunch.
 Afterwards Sarah would buy a handbag, and I’d buy a book.
 But as there is nothing normal about the world, we have a rethink.

-‘You buy it online,’ Sarah says.
-‘And I’ll go to pick it up.’
+‘You order online,’ Sarah says.
+‘And I’ll go to Meadowhall to collect it.’

 This seems like a good plan, but the next day she calls me back.
-‘I was going to go to Meadowhall, but it’s not an enjoyable experience anymore.’
+‘Can you get it delivered instead?’
 She sighs.
-‘It’ll be best to buy it online.’
+‘I was going to do some shopping when I went to pick it up, but shopping’s not an enjoyable experience anymore.’

 It is at this moment — when my shopaholic sister is turning down a shopping trip — that I realise the world has changed beyond recognition.
 ‘Are you sure?’